 Each property has a reserve price – the lowest price that the seller is willing to accept for the property.
-It’s an important figure, as no property can sell for less than this.
+It’s an important figure, because no property can sell for less than this.
 We’ll always provide an indication of the reserve to give you an idea of where bidding will start.
 You will see this listed as ‘Guide Price’ or ‘Reserve’ for each property.
-Our FAQs section deals with some other auction terms that will be useful to understand.
+(Our FAQs section deals with some other auction terms that will be useful to understand).

 Open viewings for each property are also listed so you’ll be able to visit the property and arrange a survey if required.

 The BidX1 platform is fully transparent.
-All relevant legal documentation relating to a property is provided by the seller’s solicitor and available on our website along with the other information relating to the property.
-You’ll need an account to view these legal documents; it only takes a minute to create one.
+All of the legal documentation relating to a property is provided by the seller’s solicitor and made available on our website, along with the other information relating to the property.
+You’ll need a BidX1 Account to view these legal documents; it only takes a minute to create one.

-Examining the legal documents is an important part of the process because our digital sales are unconditional – once a property is sold on the BidX1 platform, a legal contract has been formed and the successful bidder is legally obliged to complete the purchase.
+Examining the legal documents is an important part of the process because our auctions are unconditional – once a property is sold at a BidX1 auction, a legal contract has been formed and the successful bidder is legally obliged to complete the purchase.

 If you’re interested in a property and want to bid, you’ll need to register with us.
 This is a straight-forward process and involves providing proof of identification and proof of address, as well as providing a bidding deposit.
-The deposit amount will depend on the reserve for the property – usually the higher the reserve price of an asset, the larger the bidding deposit required.
+The deposit amount will depend on the reserve price for the property – usually the higher the reserve price, the larger the bidding deposit required.

 The security provided by the registration process is important, providing a foundation of trust for both buyers and sellers.
-Property sales don’t have to be complex and confusing; our bidders know that all parties have completed the same registration process, pre-committed a deposit and if successful, will be legally bound to complete the sale.
+Our bidders know that all parties have completed the same registration process, pre-committed a deposit and, if successful, will be legally bound to complete the sale.

-Once bidding opens, all registered bidders are free to place bids on their chosen properties.
-Although bidding on all properties will open at the same time, each lot will have a different closing time - make sure to check the opening and closing times on your chosen properties so you’re ready to go on the day.
+Once bidding opens, approved bidders are free to place bids on any properties they have registered for.
+Although bidding on all properties will open at the same time, each property will have a different closing time – make sure to check the opening and closing times on your chosen properties so you’re ready to go on the day.

-The sale process is fully transparent: all bids are logged and displayed on the property page in real-time, and we’ll notify you on screen when you’re the highest bidder so you’ll know exactly what’s happening at all times.
+The sale process is fully transparent: all bids are logged and displayed on the property page in real-time, and we’ll notify you on screen when you’re the highest bidder of if you've been outbid, so you’ll know exactly what’s happening at all times.
 There’s no need to worry about privacy though – bidders are only identified by a number.

-If you don’t want to place bids manually, you can set a Maximum Bid.
-In this case, the computer will enter bids for you – but only to maintain your position as the winning bidder and only up to the maximum amount that you’ve specified.
-Your Maximum Bid can’t be viewed publicly, so only you will know how high you’re willing to go.
+If you don’t want to place bids manually, you can set an Auto Bid.
+In this case, the system will enter bids for you – but only to maintain your position as the highest bidder and only up to the maximum amount that you’ve specified.
+Your pre-set maximum can’t be viewed publicly, so only you will know how high you’re willing to go.

-Each lot has a separate closing time which will be listed on the property page.
-Don’t worry, it’s not a case of ‘fastest finger first’ as the clock runs down.
+Each property has a separate closing time which will be listed on the property page.
+However, it’s not a case of ‘fastest finger first’ as the clock runs down.
 If a bid is placed within 60 seconds of the closing time, an additional 60 seconds will be added to the clock.
-We call this an Extension Period, and it gives everyone a fair and equal chance to place an additional counter-bid if they wish to do so.
+We call this an Extension Period, and it gives everyone a fair and equal chance to place an additional counter-bid, if they wish to do so.
 This will continue to happen until a full 60 seconds passes with no bids being placed.